duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 TODO: Put a description, illustrations and explanation of what cSLAM is, the different parts of it, how they communicate, what's the general philosophy, etc.

 ## Duckietown setup notes {#demo-cslam-duckietown-setup}
-TODO: Most of this will go away and a reference to the duckietown specs is needed
+TODO: Most of this will go away and a reference to the Duckietown specs is needed

 ### Layout
   * Traffic lights are good to have but not necessary (optional).
   * Each floor AprilTag should have at least two watchtowers seeing it.
 It is recommended, but not necessary, that the bipartite graph of watchtowers and AprilTags are connected.
 ### Infrastructure
-  * AprilTags have to be placed on the tiles, traffic signs, and Duckiebots.
+  * AprilTags have to be placed on the tiles, traffic signs, and duckiebots.
 These tags should all be unique!
   * For a detailed map to be visualized, the poses of the AprilTags in the Duckietown must be (approximately) known beforehand.
   * Watchtowers have to be spread across the entire Duckietown.
 Preferably the combined field of view covers the entire Duckietown.
 ### Weather